folio-org/raml-module-builder/README.md

 ## Drools integration

-The framework scans the `/resources/rules` path in an implemented project for `*.drl` files.
-A directory can also be passed via the command line.
-Those files are loaded and are applied automatically to all objects passed in the body (post, put) by the runtime framework.
-This allows for more complex validation of passed objects.
+The RMB framework automatically scans the `/resources/rules` path in an implemented project for `*.drl` files.
+A directory can also be passed via the command line `drools_dir`.
+The rule files are loaded and are applied automatically to all objects passed in the body (post, put) by the runtime framework.
+This works in the following manner:
+ - a POST / PUT request comes in with a body
+ - The body for the request is mapped to a generated Pojo
+ - The Pojo is inserted into the RMBs Drools session
+ - All rules are run against the Pojo

+This allows for more complex validation of objects.

 - For example, if two specific fields can logically be null, but not at the same time - that can easily be implemented with a Drool, as those types of